 Proofpoint vs Mailock: The Verdict

-Both platforms offer essential outbound encryption features, but there are notable differences in security depth, usability, and compliance.
+Both platforms offer essential outbound encryption features, but there are notable differences in security depth, usability, and compliance support.

-Mailock offers more control, including user-triggered encryption, authentication, revoke capabilities, and a full audit trail.
+Mailock offers more control, including user-triggered encryption, authentication, revoke capabilities, and longer message storage with audit trails.